p410n3/SteamHourBoostWebInterface/README.md

 After that you need to do the following

     • "cd /root/steamhourboostv2" and then "coffee user.coffee" to add a steam account
     • "pm2 start boost.coffee" to manually start the script once.
-Seems to fix a Proplem with the sudo wrapper.
+Seems to fix a Problem with the sudo wrapper.
-    (do taht before using the Interface)
+    (do that before using the Interface.)
+    • "pm2 stop boost.coffee" afterwards.
     • go to /var/SteamHourBoostWebInterface/interface and change the config.php to use your data to login.
     • copy the interface folder from /var/SteamHourBoostWebInterface into your Web Directory and rename it as you like